macintux/riak-application-guide/anti-patterns.md

-For years, functional programmers have been singing the praises of immutable data, and it confers significant advantages when using a distributed data stores like Riak.
+For years, functional programmers have been singing the praises of immutable data, and it confers significant advantages when using a distributed data store like Riak.

 Most obviously, conflict resolution is dramatically simplified when objects are never updated.

-Even in the world of single-server database servers such as most relational databases, updating records in place carries costs.
-The database loses all sense of history when data is updated, and it's entirely possible for two different clients to overwrite the same field in rapid succession leading to unexpected results.
+Even in the world of single-server database servers, updating records in place carries costs.
+Most databases lose all sense of history when data is updated, and it's entirely possible for two different clients to overwrite the same field in rapid succession leading to unexpected results.

-Twitter is famous for making MySQL work in a heavily distributed, high traffic environment, and it does so in part by leveraging immutability.

-## Object-relational mapping

-Automatically translating software objects to relational tables and back has always been an awkward process, no matter how sophisticated the mapping tools.

-Now, there's no need to map: simply serialize the object and store it directly to Riak.
+Some data is always going to be mutable, but thinking about the alternative can lead to better design.

 ## SELECT * FROM &lt;table&gt;